LBertelson29/biol217/Day_6.md

 ## `Question`: Can the organism do methanogenesis?
 Does it have genes similar to a bacterial secretion system?

-Yes the organism can do methanogenesis.
+Yes, the organism can do methanogenesis.
+7 similar genes were found, which are used in the bacterial secretion system.